tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 will gossip evidences of misbehavior to other nodes and commit the evidences to the chain once they are verified by a subset validators.
 These evidences will then be passed on to the Application through ABCI++.
-It is the responsibility of the Application to handle the evidence and exercise punishment.
+It is the responsibility of the Application to handle evidence of misbehavior and exercise punishment.

 EvidenceType has the following protobuf format: